 Professional accreditation / links

-The BSc (Hons) Forensic Science degree is accredited by the Chartered Society for Forensic Sciences.
+The BSc (Hons) Forensic Science degree is accredited by the Chartered Society of Forensic Sciences.
 Graduates are also eligible for associate membership of the Royal Society of Chemistry (AMRSC).

 We have links with local police forces and forensic providers, which may provide work placements for LJMU students.
 Such connections ensure that the curriculum is constantly updated to meet the needs of employers.